maneatsbible/maneatsbible.github.io/about.md

 title: About Man Eats Bible
 ---

-Christopher, a preacher of holiness and judgment in Christ Jesus, proclaiming the truth without philosophical argument.
+Christopher, a preacher of holiness and judgment in Christ Jesus, proclaiming the truth without philosophical argumentation.
 God is love and His Son is life.